top of page

 Modifying a Parenting Plan

 Over time, a family’s needs may change.
-In Florida, a Parenting Plan or timesharing schedule can be modified, but the standard is intentionally high.
+A parenting plan or timesharing schedule can be modified, but the standard is intentionally high.
 To change an existing plan, a parent must show there has been a substantial, material, and unanticipated change in circumstances and that the proposed modification is in the child’s best interest.

 Changes that may justify a modification include: